vabrador/godot-behbeh-trees/readme.md

   - **Do not share tree references across multiple Node runners** and expect sensible behavior.
 	- `bb` is supposed to be the sole source of state, but this is not true in reality currently, due to Select / Sequence node impls.
   - Performance has NOT been evaluated.
 Production use is currently just beginning.
 1.0 indicates the tool has been stable through testing, but in-game performance is still to be determined, and the current intended use is for smaller projects that are unlikely to encounter performance issues.
+  - After defining a new BehNode @tool, you likely need to Reload the project (Project -> Reload Current Project) to avoid issues with the add-node resource picker.

 ## Using the Editor
 - Inspect a BehTree to open the BehTree Editor in the bottom dock.